smurfix/buildscad/README.md

 # OpensCadQ

-An interpreter for OpenSCAD that emits CadQuery workplanes.
+An interpreter for OpenSCAD that emits build123d objects.

 ## Rationale